Skip to content

 VRC-Tracker: A Flask Web Application on Vercel

-VRC-Tracker is a serverless deployment on Vercel, built with the P-J-H stack (Python, JavaScript, HTML).
-Python is interfaced with the frontend using the Flask WSGI, which internally uses Werkzeug and Jinja.
-The application is designed to work without the need for server-side file storage, so that it may be deployed on any service.
-To download and run it locally, download this repository and run app.py on your local machine and the application will be available on your localhost.
+VRC-Tracker is a HTML/CSS/JS webapp built using the Flask framework, to connect a robust frontend with a powerful backend.
+The program receives regular support to this day, with new features and maintenance updates rolled out mostly weekly.
+The Flask WSGI internally uses Werkzeug and Jinja.
+This application is designed to work without the need for server-side file storage, so that it may be deployed on any service.
+To download and run it locally, download this repository, change "Debug" to "Y" in config.txt and run app.py on your local machine; the application will be available on your localhost (port 5000 by default).

 Server-side requirements (for running locally)